HassanMusa92/Find-You-Hat/README.md

 # Find-You-Hat
 A Codecademy Project making an interactive game with JavaScript.

 The aim for project is to build an interactive terminal game.
 The scenario is that the player has lost their hat in a field full of holes, and they must navigate back to it without falling down one of the holes or stepping outside of the field.
+Files were provided by Codecademy.
+Had to work in main.js file.

 ## How to play